Scroll down to see a video review of the Yakuza Remastered Collection!

 We’re finally at the end of a long journey!
 Back in September, the Yakuza Remastered Collection began with the release of Yakuza 3.
 Finally, 3, 4, and 5 are all available, offering an incredible value for fans of the series.
 But how does Yakuza 5 Remastered stack up to the previous two offerings in the collection (and future installments)?
 The answer is… really, really well!
 By the end of the game, it has replaced Yakuza 0 as favorites in the series.

-In Yakuza 5, the Tojo clan is in crisis!
-The prospect of a new chairman of Omi Alliance has driven Tojo Chairman Daigo Dojima to seek out alliances with other yakuza families across Japan.
+The Tojo Clan is in crisis!
+The prospect of a new chairman of Omi Alliance has driven Tojo Chairman Daigo Dojima to seek alliances with other yakuza families across Japan.
 But after he goes missing, Kiryu Kazuma (now a cab driver) is pulled back into the criminal underworld he so desperately tried to escape.
-Meanwhile, Kiryu’s adopted daughter, Haruka, is an up-and-coming idol in Sōtenbori, hiding her connection to her Yakuza dad.
-Along with Yakuza 4 protagonists Saejima, perpetual prisoner; Akiyama, the moneylender with a heart of gold; and newcomer Shinada, a disgraced former pro baseball player, they will untangle a web of conspiracy that will reshape the future of the Tojo clan forever.
+Meanwhile, Kiryu’s adopted daughter, Haruka, is an up-and-coming idol in Sōtenbori, hiding her connection to her Yakuza Dad.
+Along with the perpetual prisoner Saejima, the moneylender with a heart of gold Akiyama, and the newcomer, a disgraced former pro baseball player named Shinada, they will untangle a web of conspiracy that will reshape the future of the Tojo clan forever.

 Yakuza 5 brings an entirely new game engine to the mix and, in many ways, it is a major update of the previous two games.
 The graphics have gotten a significant upgrade, looking much more like a modern entry in the series.
 There are still some texture issues, and facial animations can feel a bit stiff, but the actual environments and characters look great!